 - Paralysis or weakness of a limb or limbs

 - Fatigue related to the student’s diagnosis or medications, unrelated to the amount of sleep the student gets

 - Short-term treatments to reduce inflammation during an acute inflammatory attack include IV or oral steroids, plasma exchange (PLEX), and intravenous Immunoglobulin (IVIG).

-- Students diagnosed with MOG-Ab disease may be on long-term treatments with medications that suppress the immune system such as mycophenolate mofetil (Cellcept), rituximab (Rituxan), azathioprine (Imuran), low-dose steroids, or IVIG.
+- Students diagnosed with MOGAD may be on long-term treatments with medications that suppress the immune system such as mycophenolate mofetil (Cellcept), rituximab (Rituxan), azathioprine (Imuran), low-dose steroids, or IVIG.

-- Some treatments carry an increased risk of infection to the student with MOG-Ab disease, so it is important to keep the classroom clean and sanitized.
+- Some treatments carry an increased risk of infection to the student with MOGAD, so it is important to keep the classroom clean and sanitized.

 - Good hygiene and hand washing are important.